q6/blackjack/README.md

  - Dealer wins on tie
  - Ace can be high or low
  - Console based text interaction
+ - Simple ASCII art output of cards

 __TODO:__

  - Code clean-up
  - Split cards
- - Simple ASCII art output of cards (see image)

 _This game is work in progress_

-__TODO BUGFIXES:__

-- when dealer is busted player should not keep playing

-- at the end when printing all the cards, do not hide the first card